hanbzu/apl/README.md

 ## Creating a mini-language for a project

-Another difficult flow that I'd like to encourage is the selection of a set of patterns into a mini-language that's picked to be useful in a specific project.
+Another difficult flow that I'd like to make easier is the selection of a set of patterns into a mini-language that's picked to be useful in a specific project.
 Therefore this computer program will help you to pick your set of patterns and go through a subset of the pattern language, your mini-language for that project.

 This introduces a powerful idea: A pattern language can also act as a method of coordination between people for co-creation, without being too detailed so as to kill individual contribution and initiative but coherent so that each people's contribution helps a common whole.